-- The deadline for admission is December 1. - A Baccalaureate degree from a regionally accredited institution with a recommended GPA of 3.0 or higher. - Completion of the following pre-requisite coursework: - o 3 credit course in statistics or a research design course.

-- 6-8 credits in courses pertaining to anatomical systems such as human anatomy, kinesiology, human physiology, and exercise science. - 3 credit course in sociology or anthropology. - 3 credit course in human growth and development throughout the lifespan. - 3 credit course in abnormal psychology. - Completion of Recommendation Forms from three references - Official scores from the Graduate Record Examination from the last five years.
-Scores should include the standardized writing sample.
-(GRE- School Code is 5099) - Completion of a 1000 word essay describing your personal story.
+- The deadline for admission is November 1 by 5:00 pm. - A Baccalaureate degree from a regionally accredited institution with a GPA of 3.0 or higher. - Completion of the following pre-requisite coursework: - 3 credit course in statistics or a research design course. - 6-8 credits in courses pertaining to anatomical systems such as human anatomy, kinesiology, human physiology, and exercise science. - 3 credit course in sociology or anthropology. - 3 credit course in human growth and development throughout the lifespan. - 3 credit course in abnormal psychology. - Completion of Recommendation Forms from three references - Completion of a 1000 word essay describing your personal story.
 Please use APA style, double spaced, Times New Roman 12 point font. - A minimum of 50 documented hours of observation is preferred using the form available on the OT web page on the Jefferson College website. - Interviews for admission take place on campus.
 Applicants who are selected to be interviewed will be scheduled for an interview session several weeks ahead of time.
 Interview sessions begin in January and run through March. - Transfer credit is not accepted in the MSOT program.